British Empire Medal (BEM) rewarded to Sonia (Parnell) Thompson.

 This is what Sonia said about the award ceremony,

-“Just being nominated for the award was incredible, but receiving the medal, was one of the greatest and proudest moments of my life.
+“Just being nominated for the award was incredible, but receiving the medal, was one of the greatest and proudest moments I have ever had.

 What have others said: